lemon-markets/content-telegram-bot/README.md

 This Telegram bot is provided by lemon.markets to showcase one of the many use-cases of the API.
 This bot can be used to place trades on your own lemon.markets account and gain an overview of your portfolio.
-The available commands are: `/start`, `/cancel`, `/portfolio` and `/moon`.
+The available commands are: `/start`, `/trade`, `/quicktrade`, `/portfolio` and `/moon`.

-If you'd like a step-by-step tutorial on this project, check out our YouTube video [here](https://www.youtube.com/watch?v=md64kPfxKg8) and our blog-post [here]().
+If you'd like a step-by-step tutorial on this project, check out our YouTube video [here](https://www.youtube.com/watch?v=md64kPfxKg8) and our blog-post [here](https://medium.com/lemon-markets/setting-up-your-own-telegram-bot-to-trade-with-the-lemon-markets-api-part-1-of-2-98d7153bd5f6).

 ## 🛠️ Getting Set-Up